Usman-Javaid1234/test/README.md

 git commit -m "message" for saving changes to local git folder/repository with a message. git commit is used after git add.

+For git push, need to prove to github that i am the owner of the account.
+So i need to generate SSH keys locally.
+The command is ssh-keygen -t rsa -b 4096 -C "myemail"